tsommer/dot-files/README.markdown

 All the actual dotfiles are in the files/ directory.
-The clone_and_link.sh script will clone this repo and symlink all the dotfiles into $HOME.
+The update_and_link.sh script will clone this repo and symlink all the dotfiles into $HOME.